wkopacz6/LwaVerb/README.md

-# LwaVerb
+#LwaVerb
-A reverb plugin mostly based on Geraint Luff's Let's write a (Lwa) Reverb talk from ADC.
+A reverb plugin mostly based on Geraint Luff 's Let' s write a (Lwa) Reverb talk from ADC.